 In today’s recipe, I included millet flour.
 Millet, technically a seed although it is often called a grain because of its grain-like consistency, is an excellent option in gluten-free baking.
 It has a very slight nutty taste.
 This ancient seed can increase energy, boost your immune system and improve muscle and nerve health.
 This tiny seed is packed with protein, and minerals such as manganese, phosphorus, magnesium, iron and zinc.
 Now you see why I love this pumpkin cranberry scone!
 But wait, we have more gluten-free scone recipes here->

 Leave a Comment

 Indulge in these gluten-free currant scones for Sunday brunch or anytime snack.
 The recipe comes together fast and easy, making it perfect for everyday baking.
 I used currants in this recipe, but you can use raisins or dried fruit of your choice.
 The best way to serve gluten-free scones is when they are slightly warm. […] Read More

 Sure to be a hit at breakfast, these gluten free scones are super cheesy with a hint of rosemary and green onions.
 These delicious scones make a perfect addition to Sunday brunch or an afternoon snack.
 To make this easy recipe, all you need is one bowl for easy cleanup.
 Serve the scones with eggs […] Read More

-Savoury Gluten-Free Bacon and Cheese Scones are always a big hit at our house.
-When it comes to gluten-free baking, there is nothing simpler to make than scones.
+Savoury Gluten Free Rustic Bacon and Cheese Scones are always a big hit at our house.
+When it comes to gluten free baking, there is nothing simpler to make than gluten free scones.
 In this recipe, the three basic ingredients are bacon, cheddar cheese and green onions.
-The incredibly cheesy scones have just the right amount of crispy bacon, and […] Read More
+The incredibly cheesy scones have just the right […] Read More